 Influential Swiss graphic designer, sculptor, painter and architect, b.
 1908, Winterthur, d.
 1994.
 He studied at the Bauhaus from 1927 until 1929 under Josef Albers, Paul Klee and Oskar Schlemmer, and moved to Zurich after that.
 In 1944, Bill became a professor at the school of arts in Zurich.
 In 1953, along with Inge Scholl and Otl Aicher, he founded the influential Ulm School of Design, which closed in 1968.
 Bill was a professor at the Hochschule für bildende Künste Hamburg and chair of Environmental Design from 1967 to 1974.
 He lived in Zurich in the later years of his life and died at the Berlin Tegel airport of a heart attack.

-Digital typefaces based on his work include the geometric Max Bill (2014, Jack Harley Szukalski), Architype Bill (The Foundry), Bill Corporate Narrow (2015, Oliver Jeschke), Bill Corporate (2015, OGJ Type Design), and Bill Display (2015, Oliver Jeschke: Greek simulation style) and Sequel Sans (Oliver Jeschke), Sequel Geo (2022, Oliver Jeschke).
+Digital typefaces based on his work include the geometric Max Bill (2014, Jack Harley Szukalski), Architype Bill (The Foundry), Bill Corporate Narrow (2015, Oliver Jeschke), Bill Corporate (2015, OGJ Type Design), Bill Display (2015, Oliver Jeschke: Greek simulation style) and Sequel Sans (Oliver Jeschke), Sequel Geo (2022, Oliver Jeschke).

 Paul Klee (b.
 1879, Münchenbuchsee, Switzerlan, d.
 1940, Locarno, Switzerland) was a Swiss-German artist.
 His style was influenced by movements in art that included expressionism, futurism, cubism, and surrealism.
 Wikipedia: Klee was a natural draftsman who experimented with and eventually deeply explored color theory, writing about it extensively.
 His lectures "Writings on Form and Design Theory" (Schriften zur Form und Gestaltungslehre), published in English as the Paul Klee Notebooks, are held to be as important for modern art as Leonardo da Vinci's "A Treatise on Painting for the Renaissance".
 He and his colleague, Russian painter Wassily Kandinsky, both taught at the Bauhaus School of Art, Design and Architecture.
 His works reflect his dry humor and his sometimes childlike perspective, his personal moods and beliefs, and his musicality.

 As often happens with influential artists, some typefaces were either named after him or influenced by his style.
 These include work by Anna Postum (2016), Alba Calderon (2013) and Rmbo Dsgn (2012).
 Commercial typefaces include Klee (Timothy Donaldson, ITC), Klee Print (K-Type), Swiss 921 (Bitstream), Bill Display (OGJ Type Design), and Octin Vintage (Typodermic).